B.S. in Chemistry

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
 Related careers in chemistry include research, health care, pharmacology, toxicology, pharmacy, law, policy, and environmental areas.

-The Department of Chemistry and Biochemistry is ranked among the top 50 chemistry departments in the country (out of 555) for its production of undergraduate degrees because faculty members take a keen interest in the success of their students.
+The Department of Chemistry and Biochemistry is ranked among the top 50 chemistry departments in the country for its production of undergraduate degrees because faculty members take a keen interest in the success of their students.
 Students may become involved in research with faculty members during the academic year as well as funded summer projects.
 It is not unusual for a chemistry major to co-author a scientific article with a professor before graduating from UM.

 B.S. in Chemistry Faculty